The Broken Ordinary World

 It’s hard to describe Coach Smith.
 Imagine a combination of Magnum PI(Tom Selleck), Pale Rider(Clint Eastwood), and a bulldog(Winston Churchill).
 He is frightening and charming, simultaneously.
 In my first 5 years at St. Thomas Coach Smith and I rarely spoke and when he did, the conversation was typically him talking and me listening.
 When I interviewed for a teaching position at the school, these were his first 2 comments.
 “What the (insert harsh word) are you doing here” and “Why are you wearing that suit.”

 As the years moved forward, our conversations remained much the same; “Get the (insert harsh word) out of the gym”, “Get off the court, we have a playoff game”.
 I remember one time I took a kid who was a discipline problem, down to his office.
 Well, that was the last time I would ever do that.
 Both the kid and I walked out of there visibly and emotionally motivated.
 Coach Smith has a talent and zeal for intensity.
 It’s just the kind of guy he is; he is very charismatic, but he is also very demanding.
 He is the ultimate coach.
 Cunning.
 Patient.
-The appropriate amount of Intimidation.
-His most important characteristic is his love of the program, the school, the community and most importantly his players.
+The appropriate amount of Intensity.
+His most important characteristic is his love of the program, the school, the community, and most importantly his players.

 The Offer in the Hovel